What happens to

 personal

-numb, distract from) that pain - despite toxic results.
+that pain, despite toxic results.
 True addictions always

-provide this local relief - and relentlessly increase the inner pain that promotes
+provide local relief - and relentlessly increase the inner pain

 them.